ldsands/UsefulCodeSnippets/OtherSoftware/WindowsProgramInstructions/WindowsPrograms.md

     - This is a free (with paid option with additional features)
     - The paid version has many additional features but I don't think I would likely ever have any use for them
 - [Wintoys](https://apps.microsoft.com/store/detail/wintoys/9P8LTPGCBZXD) - "Set up, debloat, optimize, repair, and tweak your operating system in a simple, time-saving, yet safe approach.
 Maintain it in a clean, healthy and productive state while having everything you need in one place."
+- [WizTree](https://www.diskanalyzer.com/) - "Find the files and folders using the most space on your hard drive - QUICKLY!"
+    - Use Winget to install this `winget install --id=AntibodySoftware.WizTree  -e`
+    - Use this instead of WinDirStat as it is way faster
 <!-- - [Pomotroid](https://splode.github.io/pomotroid/) this is a simple but customizable Pomodoro timer I use it pretty regularly -->
 <!-- - [Stretchly](https://hovancik.net/stretchly/) A relatively simple but customization work/break timer can be installed using Winget -->